Punisher: In politics and popular culture

-Reaction
+In addition to being used by the United States military and police, the Punisher's skull emblem is used by anti-government militias, such as the 3 Percenters (a group dating back to 2008), and the symbol was seen at the 2017 Unite the Right rally.

+In 2025, Federal Bureau of Investigation director Kash Patel distributed challenge coins to agents, marked with the Punisher symbol and his own initials.

 Punisher co-creator Gerry Conway has decried the use of the Punisher symbol by law enforcement, saying, "To me, it's disturbing whenever I see authority figures embracing Punisher iconography because the Punisher represents a failure of the Justice system. ...
 The vigilante anti-hero is fundamentally a critique of the justice system, an example of social failure, so when cops put the Punisher's skulls on their cars or members of the military wear Punisher's skull patches, they're basically siding with an enemy of the system."
-Conway compares it to "putting a Confederate flag on a government building."
-After members of the Detroit Police Department have been observed to be wearing the Punisher skull during the George Floyd protests in 2020, Conway and others have called on Marvel and its parent company Disney to take legal action to prevent law enforcement from using the logo.
+Conway compared it to "putting a Confederate flag on a government building."
+After members of the Detroit Police Department were seen wearing the Punisher skull during the George Floyd protests in 2020, Conway and others called on Marvel and its parent company Disney to take legal action to prevent law enforcement from using the logo.

-This controversy was addressed in Punisher Vol. 12 #13 written by Matthew Rosenberg in July 2019.
+This controversy was addressed in Punisher Vol. 12 #13, written by Matthew Rosenberg, in July 2019.
 In the issue, Frank comes across two police officers who are fans of his.
 They take a selfie with him and show they have a sticker of his logo on their car before comparing their work to his.
 Unimpressed, the Punisher tears up the sticker and tells them, "I'll say this once, we're not the same.
 You took an oath to uphold the law.
 You help people.
 I gave that up a long time ago.
 You don't do what I do.
 Nobody does.
 You boys need a role model?
 His name's Captain America, and he'd be happy to have you....
 If I find out you are trying to do what I do, I'll come for you next."
 In 2020, Marvel said this was their official opinion on the use of the image.

-Iraq

-From the early 2000s, the Punisher rapidly gained popularity in Iraq.
-By 2015, his logo had become widely used by the Iraqi Armed Forces and Iraqi paramilitary groups.
-According to researcher Aymenn Jawad Al-Tamimi, many Iraqis just thought that the logo was "cool" despite the widespread anti-Americanism in the country.